TEXT RETRIEVAL CONFERENCE (TREC) 2026

 Change Detection

 This track models an expert user following a topic of interest over time.
 The model of interaction follows an "inbox" or reading queue, with the goal to maximize importance and novelty in the queue.
+The topics are broken into "key questions" that the user is following, and systems will rank documents over each day according to which questions they would address.
+Systems can also propose new questions.

-Anticipated timeline: runs due end of September
+Anticipated timeline: runs due end of July

 Track coordinators: